 You will be presented with an option to review and confirm the configuration.
-When you are happy with the details you provided, type in yes to accept the changes.
+When you are happy with your provided details, type in yes to accept the changes.

-It will take some time for the server to apply the changes and reboot, so be patient!
+It will take time for the server to apply the changes and reboot, so be patient!

-Copy and paste the license keys that you generated from ASP (or by any other means), in to the text box that is presented to you and click OK.
+Copy and paste the license keys that you generated from ASP (or by any other means) into the text box presented to you and click OK.

 Adding a Second Mobility Conductor

-Repeat the steps all the way up until the licensing section to add a second Mobility Conductor.
+Repeat the steps until the licensing section to add a second Mobility Conductor.